ziwangdev/OpenSky/README.md

 💻A job recommendation web application.

 ## Latest Issues
 - Fow now, Github Job API returns an empty result list for locations such as Los Angeles, Cupertino, Sunnyvale and other near-by California regions.
 Users who are using Open Sky within these areas will see an empty result page for jobs near by.
 There is an on-going addition of a search by location feature so users may see available jobs in other areas.
-There will be potential change of API for a complete solution to this issue.

 ## Technologies
  **Front-end**